-We’ve got a roundup of tips that you need for avoiding and recognizing heat stroke in your dog–and ways to help your dog beat the heat this summer and ensure that the memories you make are good ones.
+We’ve got a roundup of tips to help your dog beat the heat this summer and ensure that the memories you make are good ones.

 Heat Stroke in Dogs